naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Eris: So what’s for dinner?

-Sticky: I can’t tell you, it’s a soup-prise!
+Scruffy: I can’t tell you, it’s a soup-prise!

 Eris: …

 Eris Annoyed: Is it soup?

-Sticky: I soup-pose it could be! winks
+Scruffy: I soup-pose it could be! winks

 Eris Angry: Please, enough with the soup puns!

-Sticky: Wow, you’re soup-per mean.
+Scruffy: Wow, you’re soup-per mean.

 Eris Angry: STOP!